hostmobility/host-insight-client/README.md

 ## Example configuration

-The application will look for a conf.toml file firstly in ~/.config/ada-client/ and secondly in /etc/opt/ada-client/.
+The application will look for and use conf-new.toml, conf.toml or conf-fallback.toml (in that order) in /etc/opt/ada-client/.

 Example configuration that enables three digital-in and two CAN ports:

 ```
-uid = "42"

 [digital_in]
 ports = [ { internal_name = "digital-in-0", external_name = "Door" },
           { internal_name = "digital-in-1", external_name = "Light" },